isabella232/presentation-druxt_101/slides.md

 <!--
 What is Druxt?

-Druxt is a framework for Frontend developers to build modern user experiences for Drupal.
+Druxt is a full decoupled framework for Frontend developers to build modern user experiences for Drupal using Nuxt.js.

+Unlike regular Drupal Decoupling, Druxt consumes both Content and Configuration, allowing for Entities and Forms with Fields and Display modes, Views, Blocks, Regions and more.

-Druxt consumes Content and Configuration from Drupal, allowing you the choice between "Doing it the Drupal way" and "Doing it the 'JS' way", and anywhere in between; Druxt gives freedom to "Do it your way".
+This gives you the ability to both "Do it the Drupal way" and "Do it the 'JS' way", or somewhere in between: "Do it your way".

-Druxt exists because the Drupal frontend experience needs to be better.
+Druxt exists to provide a better and easier Frontend Experience, because Drupal doesn't do a good enough job on its own.
 -->

 ---